-&lt;sup>7The appropriate notion of gauge transformation $(A{\mu}, K, h) \to (A'{\mu}, K', h')$ is a gauge transformation $k : \mathbb{M}^4 \to SU(N_c)$ from $A{\mu}$ to $A'{\mu}$ such that $h' \cdot k = h$ on $K \cap K'$ .
-This choice gives the homotopy fiber over 0 of the map sending each vector potential to its boundary condition.
+The appropriate notion of gauge transformation $(A{\mu}, K, h) \to (A'{\mu}, K', h')$ is a gauge transformation $k : \mathbb{M}^4 \to SU(N_c)$ from A{μ} to A'{μ} such that $h' \cdot k = h$ on $K \cap K'$.
+This choice gives the homotopy fiber over 0 of the map sending each vector potential to its boundary in the classical action.

-Model is therefore a disagreement over how to evaluate the integral in the classical action.
 Accepting the size distinction means allowing this integral to be nonzero.
-If we evaluate this integral over some compact region K-either because we are considering a locally defined action or because we have imposed boundary conditions-then a gauge transformation on the boundary $\partial K$ will change the value of this integral.
+If we evaluate this integral over some compact region K-either because we are considering a locally defined action or because we have imposed boundary conditions-then a gauge transformation on the boundary ∂K will change the value of this integral.
 This gauge transformation is "large" in the sense that it is nontrivial on the boundary of the region of integration.
 In particular, if we demand that the configuration be pure gauge at infinity then a large gauge transformation is one that is nontrivial at infinity, recovering the usual statement of the size distinction.
 If we reject the size distinction and demand that gauge transformations on the boundary be treated just as gauge transformations elsewhere then this integral is ill-defined.
 The vacuum Yang-Mills term must therefore be excluded.